Alfred Wegener Institute for Polar and Marine Research: RV Uthörn

 four-stroke Diesel engines manufactured by the company MWM GmbH from Mannheim.
 Each engine delivers up to 231 kW to a controllable-pitch propeller; the maximal speed is around 10 kn.

 On the working deck, there is a dry lab and a laboratory for wet work like sorting fish.
 The ship is equipped with standard sampling devices: You may find on board a demersal trawl, a Van Veen Grab Sampler, Niskin bottles, and even deprecated reversing thermometers for teaching purposes.

-Mya, Mya II, Aade and Diker
+Mya, Mya II, Aade, Diker and Arenaria

 The research catamaran Mya was a specially designed for research in the intertidal zone, it could fall dry at low tide.
 In 2013 it was replaced by the conventional ship Mya II.
 The main research area is the Wadden Sea and offshore wind farms.

-Last but not least, there are two small motor boats, Aade and Diker for sampling and diving operations around Heligoland.
+Last but not least, there are three small motor boats, Aade and Diker for sampling and diving operations around Heligoland and Arenaria for similar tasks on Sylt.